 Localized Heat Sources

-Die-attach adhesives in power electronics experience this condition most severely: the silicon die may reach 150°C at full load while the substrate below the die is 20°C cooler, and the package substrate is cooler still.
+Circuit-board components, motor windings, actuators, and industrial sensors all generate heat locally.
+The component and the substrate beneath it may run 30–80°C hotter than the surrounding assembly, subjecting nearby bonds to much higher temperature and CTE-mismatch stress than remote ones.
+Die-attach adhesives in power electronics see this most severely: the silicon die may reach 150°C at full load while the substrate just beneath it runs 20°C cooler, and the package substrate cooler still.

 Shadowing and Radiation Effects